 “That being said, I’m all for a strong argument for other development markets and other states getting to host these events as well.

-“The COVID-19 curve ball has delivered this amazing opportunity to Queensland and it will go down in the history books.
-It will be different, but it will be a great event.”
+“The COVID-19 curve ball delivered this amazing opportunity to Queensland and it will go down in the history books.
+It was different, but it was a great event.”

 Brisbane Lions players Cam Rayner and Charlie Cameron celebrate a win over Collingwood at The Gabba.
 Image: Bradley Kanaris/Getty Images